 What are the obstacles that are keeping us from connecting in a meaningful way in conversations?

 I began to ask my clients, coworkers, participants at all my workshops what communication obstacles they had in their professional lives.
 Here are the 3 of the most common responses.

 The second obstacle is chaos.
-Whether it was getting lost in a sea of other people talking, in the information overload that we experience everyday in our inboxes, our social media streams, even in competing for attention in a meeting – there was just too much going on.
-There was even a group that said there was too much chaos in their heads and the couldn’t figure out what to share in conversations, so they didn’t share anything.
+Whether it was getting lost in a sea of other people talking, in the information overload that we experience every day in our inboxes, our social media streams, even in competing for attention in a meeting – there was just too much going on.
+There was also a group that said there was too much chaos in their heads, and they couldn’t figure out what to share in conversations, so they didn’t share anything.

 The third obstacle is lacking the impact you intended.
 What many of us would consider a failure in communicating.
-Your intention and your actual impact are not in alignment.
+Your intended impact and your actual impact are not in alignment.

 Explore your conversations for the next week.
 How many do you have?
 Where do they take place?
 So you have the impact you intend?
 What obstacles do you encounter when trying to get your message across?

 Gather this information, and in the next article, we’ll look at some of the ways to move from fearful to confidence, from chaotic to clarity, and from ineffective to impactful.